dschlaffer/Spacelytics/README.md

 # Project Overview
 Spacelytics aims to provide real-time insights into workspace usage.
 We want to make use of various sensors, including:
-- motion sensors
+- Motion sensors
-- thermal sensors
+- Thermal sensors
-- cameras
+- Cameras
 as well as data from existing deskbooking tools to enable businesses to make data-driven decisions about their corporate real estate.

 We plan to offer the following functions: